John Wes Townley: 2012–2017

 For the 2014 season, Townley moved to Wauters Motorsports to drive the No. 5 Toyota in the Camping World Truck Series, as well as running full-time in the ARCA Racing Series for Venturini Motorsports.
 Mid-season, Townley moved to Athenian Motorsports, which is owned by his father Tony Townley, for the remainder of the Truck Series season as well as a partial Nationwide Series schedule.

 At Pocono Raceway in August, Townley was involved in an accident during ARCA qualifying and was forced to sit out the remainder of the weekend as a precaution.
 In December, it was announced that Townley would return to the Truck Series full-time in the No. 05 for Athenian Motorsports while also running part-time in the Xfinity Series in the No. 25 for Athenian Motorsports.

-In 2015, he won his first career truck race at Las Vegas Motor Speedway when Matt Crafton pitted for fuel with 6 laps to go.
+In 2015, Townley won his first career truck race at Las Vegas Motor Speedway when Matt Crafton pitted for fuel with six laps to go.
 Townley stayed out on the gamble and won in the process.

 During the 2016 Drivin' for Linemen 200 at Gateway Motorsports Park, Townley was involved in an altercation with Spencer Gallagher, after the two crashed on lap 154.
+Townley and Gallagher's fight began trending worldwide as it was called as one of the funniest fights in sports.
 Townley was eventually fined $15,000 and placed on probation until the end of the year.
 He missed the following race at Kentucky Speedway for concussion treatment and was replaced by Parker Kligerman.
 Townley also missed another race when he skipped the Texas Motor Speedway truck race to treat an injured left ankle, with Cody Coughlin taking over the No. 05 for the event.

 In January 2017, it was announced Townley was retiring from motorsports and Athenian Motorsports would subsequently be shutting down operations.